 Dr. Dan Gianoutsos

-Dr. Dan Gianoutsos is the Associate Dean for the Academic Success Center (ASC) at the University of Nevada, Las Vegas (UNLV).
+Dr. Dan Gianoutsos is the Senior Associate Dean for the Academic Success Center (ASC) at the University of Nevada, Las Vegas (UNLV).
 In this leadership role, Dr. Gianoutsos helps the Dean implement and advance the strategic goals and vision for the Center.
 He also oversees other center-wide operations and management.
-In addition to his Associate Dean duties, Dr. Gianoutsos serves as the ASC’s Director of Academic Transitions and Learning Support, which includes campus-wide Tutoring, Supplemental Instruction, Academic Success Coaching, the Math Bridge Program, UNLV Pride Program, ASC First-Year Seminar (COLA 100E), ASC Second-Year Seminar, the UNLV Dual Enrollment Program, the UNLV Advanced Studies Program, the Hixson-Lied Success Scholars Program, the center-wide graduate assistant professional development program, and other student success initiatives.
+In addition to his Senior Associate Dean duties, Dr. Gianoutsos serves as the ASC’s Director of Academic Transitions and Learning Support, which includes campus-wide Tutoring, Supplemental Instruction, Academic Success Coaching, the Math Bridge Program, ASC First-Year Seminar (COLA 100E), ASC Second-Year Seminar, the UNLV Dual Enrollment Program, the UNLV Advanced Studies Program, the Hixson-Lied Success Scholars Program, Jump-Start Scholarship Program, First-Gen Connect, the center-wide graduate assistant professional development program, and other student success initiatives.

 Teaching Expertise and Interests